-Bacteria and field parameter data was collected at eight sites along Parley's Creek: four upper and four lower watershed locations.
+Bacteria and field parameter data was collected at thirteen sites along Parley's Creek, although four of the locations were related to MST and do not have annual monthly sampling.
+Of the nine sites consistently sampled, four are in the upper watershed and five are in the lower watershed.
+E. coli values in the creek generally increase moving downstream but there are higher values at most of the sampling locations.
+All sites except LB\00.55, PC\05.79, and PC\05.53 show values that exceed the chronic limit of MPN=206.
+Upstream E. coli influences are suspected to be from natural causes (wildlife) while downstream are suspected to be from human influence.
+When results from the ongoing MST study arrive sources will likely be determined.
 Tributaries along Parley's creek show low conductivity numbers while the mainstem creek shows higher values consistently.
 This is due to geologic differences in the channel.
-At the lowest site (PC_02.06) turbidity numbers increase in the winter months because of a dredging project upstream.
-No other parameters showed abnormal trends.
-There are six macroinvertebrate sampling sites in the Parley's subwatershed: five upper sites along parleys and tributaries, one along a middle tributary, and two lower watershed locations.
-Results from upper watershed samples vary greatly.
-Samples on the mainstem of Parley's Creek are in the good/very good range where there is perennial flow.
-At the most upstream site flow is seasonal resulting in poor macroinvertebrate health; this site also experienced flood flows that modified and reshaped the channel.
-Along the tributaries scores also show high values where perennial flow is found.
-One site (MD 00.63) shows poor macroinvertebrate scores.
+All other parameters displayed normal trends with minimal seasonal variability.
+There are eight macroinvertebrate sampling sites in the Parley's subwatershed: five upper sites along parleys and tributaries, one along a middle tributary, and two lower watershed locations.
+Macroinvertebrate health in the upper watershed varies greatly.
+Samples on the mainstem of Parley's Creek are in the good/fair range where there is perennial flow.
+At the most upstream site flow is seasonal resulting in poor macroinvertebrate health; this site also experienced flood flows in 2017 that modified and reshaped the channel.
+Along the tributaries scores also show good values where perennial flow is found.
+One site (MD\00.63) shows poor macroinvertebrate scores.
 This site is located between Mountain Dell and Little Dell Reservoirs, an area which rarely has perennial flow and is determined by reservoir management.
 Macroinvertebrate stressors in the upper watershed are fine sediment embedding and, in some places, thermal stressors were seen as well.
-Scores in the lower watershed show poor and very poor values for macroinvertebrate health.
+Scores in the lower watershed show very poor values for macroinvertebrate health.
 Macroinvertebrate stressors in the lower watershed include, thermal, toxins and fine sediment embedment.
 Stability scores along Parley's Creek are difficult to determine because Parley's is "possibly the most altered creek in Salt Lake County" according to the WPRP Stability Report.
 Most of the creek is underground while it parallels I-80.
 The upper reaches are choked with woody debris and headcuts giving unstable stream types and low stability scores.
 Lower reaches also show low stability scores due to sediment aggradation, denuded streambanks, and human bank alteration.